Lifeline Telephone Assistance Program

 TDS Telecom (includes Hollis Telephone Company, Kearsage Telephone Company, Merrimack County Telephone Company, Union Telephone Company and Wilton Telephone Company)

-- If you believe you would qualify for Lifeline but have a wireless phone rather than a landline phone, please contact your wireless provider to see if they participate in the Federal Lifeline program.
+• Not all wireless phone providers participate in the federal Lifeline program.
+If you qualify for Lifeline and only have a wireless phone, please contact your wireless provider to see if the Lifeline program is available to you.

 The Lifeline Telephone Assistance program is a federally funded program.
-More information about this program and the recent changes to the program are available through the FCC at (http://www.fcc.gov/encyclopedia/lifeline-public-service-announcements-psas), and the Universal Service Administrative Company at (www.usac.org/li/getting-service/default.aspx) and Add this link: http://www.fcc.gov/document/new-changes-lifeline-program-consumers.
+More information about this program is available through the FCC at (http://www.fcc.gov/encyclopedia/lifeline-public-service-announcements-psas) and the Universal Service Administrative Company at (https://www.lifelinesupport.org).